-Additionally, the Company has acquired a 100% interest in the five OZ Minerals licenses.
-The Company would be obligated to provide OZ Minerals a single payment of \$1.5 million within one year of commencement of commercial production on any of the five licenses.
-Each of the licenses is subject to a 2% NSR with a buyback of one-half of the NSR for \$500,000.
+Additionally, the Company acquired a 100% interest in the five OZ Minerals licenses consisting of the Arthur's Seat, Berkshire Hall, Mount Ogle, Shirley Castle and Windsor Castle SEPLs.
+Under the terms of the January 2017 agreement the Company was obligated to provide OZ Minerals a single payment of \$1.5 million within one year of commencement of commercial production on any of the five licenses.
+Each of the licenses was subject to a 2% NSR with a buyback of one-half of the NSR for \$500,000.
+During May 2019, the Company completed amendments to the agreement with OZ Minerals to: (i) waive the \$1.5 million payment within one year of commencement of commercial production if the mineral product is less than 10,000 tonnes per annum; and, (ii) reduce the 2% NSR to a 1% NSR with a buyback of one-half for \$250,000 on any of the SEPLs.